Murrilwane Wildlife Sanctuary

 Best season

-Devil’s Pool is open when the water level of the Zambezi River is at its lowest from mid-September to early December during this period.
+Devil’s Pool is open when the water level of the Zambezi River is at its lowest From mid-September to early December During this period.
 Outside of this time, the water level is too high and tours are suspended for safety reasons.

 Voices of those who have experienced